jasonbot/weblog/content/weblog/modern-python-features-that-are-still-sinking-in.md

 ## `zoneinfo`

-I generally consider it a Bad Idea to bundle a static copy of the `tzinfo` db into the standard library, but it's nice that it does try to use the OS' database first as the OS gets regular updates.
+I generally consider it a Bad Idea to bundle a static copy of the `tzinfo` db into the standard library, but it's nice that it does try to use the OS database first as the OS gets regular updates.
 It's one less dependency to have to `pip install` into your venv I guess.

 ## Operator Overloading Madness